-Contextually, marketing communication takes place in the business area as an interaction between various audiences and organizations.
-But marketing communication does not happen in isolation.
-Similar to other types of communication, marketing communication occurs in a society and therefore is entrenched in values, culture and social categories.
-Marketing/Strategic communication both influence but is also influenced by cultural forces as well as by foundations of communication science.
+Marketing communication is an interaction between various audiences and organizations with the business purpose.
+However, marketing communication also occurs in a society and it is rooted in values, culture and social categories.
+Marketing/Strategic communication both influence but are also influenced by cultural forces as well as by foundations of communication science.
 The communication course introduces a student to the foundational theoretical concepts in communication and the application of these principals to effective marketing communication.
 The conceptual backgrounds introduced during the course will be used to problematize and critically analyze different phenomena, tendencies and changes in modern society, culture and business.
-Throughout the course, we will study the influence of such diverse figures, as Aristotle, Jurgen Habermas and Mikhail Bakhtin, to mention a few.